Popov-I-R/JS-tasks/02. JS Fundamentals/05. Associative Arrays(more exercise)/README.md

 ## Problem 2.
-Distinct Array

-You will be given an array of integer numbers on the first line of the input.
-Remove all repeating elements from the array.
+Odd Occurrences

+Write a function that extracts the elements of a sentence, if it appears an odd number of times (case-insensitive).
-Print the result elements separated by a single space.
+The input comes as a single string.
+The words will be separated by a single space.